Plazide/twitch_chatbot/README.md

 # twitch_chatbot
-A chatbot that listens to commands in Twitch chatrooms.
+A tool that hooks into a Twitch channel.